Merkle Audit Ledgers for AI Governance

 Operational Considerations

-Integration With Policy Evaluation and SovereignIR
+Integration With Policy Evaluation and the Blueprint

-The SovereignIR commitment hash is the bridge between the agent's action and the audit record.
-When an agent's action is canonicalized into SovereignIR, the commitment hash is computed.
+The Blueprint commitment hash is the bridge between the agent's action and the audit record.
+When an agent's action is canonicalized into a Blueprint, the SHA3-256 commitment hash is computed.
 This hash is used in policy evaluation to confirm the action matches what was authorized.
-The hash is included in the Authority Receipt from threshold signatures.
-The hash is stored in the Merkle ledger entry.
+The hash is embedded in the signed Trust Artifact and bound into the Authority Receipt.
+The artifacts are recorded as nodes in the audit ledger.

 Ledger Replication and Disaster Recovery